Ratio-consistent estimation for long range dependent Toeplitz covariance with application to matrix data whitening: Applications to matrix data whitening

 Using the above configurations, we make $1000$ independent realizations, and register the frequency (over the total $1000$ realizations) of each case in Table~\ref{table:recover_spikes}.
-For all the realizations such that $\hat p=p\ne 0$, we calculate the relative errors (RE) of $\hat\alpha_i, i=1,\dots,\hat p$, and list their mean and SD also in Table~\ref{table:recover_spikes}.
-We find moreover that the histogram of these RE's surprisingly fits very well with the normal distribution of the same mean and same SD, see Figure~\ref{fig:hist_RE}.
+For all the realizations such that $\hat p=p\ne 0$, we calculate the estimates $\hat\alpha_i, i=1,\dots,\hat p$ using \eqref{eq:correct_estim_alpha} and also their relative errors (RErr).
+We put the average RErr in Table~\ref{table:recover_spikes}.

 We can see that the estimator $\hat p$ has an accuracy of $99.8\%$, and the estimators $\hat\alpha_i$ are also accurate.